 - Pregnant women with undiagnosed or inadequately treated hypothyroidism have an increased risk of miscarriage, preterm delivery, and severe developmental problems in their children.

 You may suspect you are hypothyroid.
 Or you may already have a diagnosis.
-Either way, you can learn a whole lot more about treating your condition here.
-You can find out what to do about it besides taking medication (thyroid replacement hormone).
+Either way, you’ll learn a whole lot more about assessing and treating your condition here.
+You’ll find out that there are different types of hypothyroidism, with different root causes.
+You’ll learn how you can support your thyroid hormone production and function in a variety of ways other than taking medication (thyroid replacement hormone).
 You may need medication, but there are many other aspects of thyroid health to learn about and apply.
 This is also true for hypothyroid autoimmune disease, called Hashimoto’s thyroiditis.

 - Can’t conceive, or recurrent miscarriage